andrewguenthner/python-challenge/PyPoll/README.txt

 The program will expect a header row, and exactly three columns of data.
 The header row content will be checked, as will the presence of at least one row of vote data.
-Column 1 will be an ID number.
-Column 2 will be a county name.
-Column 3 will be a candidate name.
+Column 1 will be an ID number (just digits, no minus signs or decimals).
+Column 2 will be a county name and Column 3 will be a candidate name (any non-empty value is OK).
 For this script, we will be very strict about errors.
 If the script encounters an error in the form of:
-1) a non-numeric voter ID, 2) no county entered, or 3) no candidate name listed, it will output an error message asking the user to check the file for problems.
-It wil not output any "provisional" data, and in fact it will not execute any algorithm that could generate any kind of vote count data unless the input data is formatted perfectly.
-(The script's job is to count valid votes, not geneate "what-if" scenarios.)
+1) a non-numeric voter ID, 2) no county entered, or 3) no candidate name listed, it will output an error message, rather than "provisional" data, and in fact it will not execute any algorithm that could generate any kind of vote count data unless the input data is formatted perfectly.
+(It is important that this script avoid even the appearance of trying to "interpret" votes.)

 Expected output:
-The output will be strictly controlled, in both terminal and PyPoll_Results.csv files.
-If no errors are found, it will look like the following
+The output will be strictly controlled, in both terminal and PyPoll_results.txt files.
+If no errors are found, it will look like the following example:
-example:

   Election Results
   -------------------------